 Titus 1:7 (ESV).
 For an overseer, as God’s steward, must be above reproach.
 He must not be arrogant or quick-tempered or a drunkard or violent or greedy for gain.

 How do we raise the standard of love to provide a safe model for everyone in a day and hour of great moral failures and addictive lifestyles?

 Love does not judge others who have freedom of conscience to smoke, consume alcohol, use recreational drugs, or gamble.
-But we at PKM have chosen to abstain in order to live clean and moral lives before the Lord and others.
+But we at PKM have chosen to abstain from all of these things in order to live clean and moral lives before the Lord and others.
 Love reaches out to those needing freedom from addictions.
 Love seeks to help keep others safe.
 Love speaks the truth.
 Love chooses to do nothing that would cause another to stumble.

 Love is our motive.
 Love is our aim.
 This is the greatest desire and goal of our PKM team.

 THE HIGHER ROAD

 1 Corinthians 10:23 (NASB).
 All things are lawful, but not all things are profitable.
 All things are lawful, but not all things edify.